 2) How does your online profile look?

-Even if you’re not job searching, keeping your online profile up to date is an important factor for your professional brand and person.
+Even if you’re not job searching, keeping your online profile up to date is an important factor for your professional brand.

 Is your photo professional and the information relevant and appropriate?

-Are your personal social media profiles private or public?
+Are your social media profiles private or public?

-Do your social profiles convey how you want to be seen to new employers or existing?
+Do your social profiles convey how you want to be seen to new employers?
+Don’t forget that existing employers may be having a look too!

 3) Have you considered networking?